Information & FAQs

 Suitability

-On our other tours – and on our walking tours in particular – a suitable level of fitness is required and this may vary from tour to tour.
+On our other tours – particularly on our walking tours – a suitable level of fitness is required, and this may vary from tour to tour.

-If you are concerned as to the suitability of a tour or whether, or not, your fitness and mobility may impair either you or the group, please discuss this with us before you reserve your places.
+If you are concerned about the suitability of a tour or whether your fitness and mobility may impair either you or the group, please discuss this with us before you reserve your place.

 Our tours have no upper age limit, although there is a lower age limit of 16.

-We welcome single travellers and want to assure single female travellers that women make up some 70-80% of our customers.
-Typically women travel with us on their own or accompanied by their sister, their friends, their mother, their daughter or their colleagues.
+We welcome single travellers and want to particularly assure single female travellers that women make up some 70-80% of our customers, and it is more likely than not that there will be other single female travellers on the same tour.
+Otherwise, women travel with us accompanied by sisters, friends, mothers, daughters, colleagues and, occasionally, by their husbands.

 Sleeping & eating

-We enjoy good food too, and choose hotels with reputable kitchens.
-When we dine out, we do so at some of the very best local restaurants and pubs, often award-winning establishments, preparing locally-sourced fresh produce and cooking it superbly.
+We enjoy good food.
+Not only do we choose hotels with reputable kitchens, but when we dine out, we do so at some of the very best local restaurants and pubs, often award-winning establishments, preparing locally sourced fresh produce and cooking it superbly.

 Meals